 The Ergatta is backed by a 5-year warranty on the structural frame, a 3-year warranty on all parts, and a 1-year warranty on the touchscreen.
 You also have 60 days after delivery to return your Ergatta for a full refund, including a complimentary pickup, so they provide the ultimate assurance that you will love your rowing machine or get your money back.
 The Hydrow is covered by a 5-year warranty on the structural frame, a 1-year warranty on all parts, and a 1-year warranty on the touchscreen.
 They now offer a 30-day trial period after purchase wherein you have 30 days after receiving the Hydrow rowing machine to test it and determine if you want to keep or return it.
 Return shipping is free.

-In the end, when it comes to the Hydrow vs. the Ergatta, the best rowing machine for you will depend on your preferences for aesthetics and workouts.
-The Hydrow has a sleek and modern look while the Ergatta looks like elegant furniture.
+At the end of the day, when it comes to selecting either the Hydrow vs. the Ergatta, the best rowing machine for you will ultimately depend on your preferences for aesthetics and workouts.
+The Hydrow has a sleek, modern, futuristic look, while the Ergatta looks like elegant furniture that has been passed down from the previous generations.
 The Hydrow features class-based workouts, which can be great for beginners or those who want instruction.
 The graphics are crystal clear and the coaches are excellent.
-On the other hand, the Ergatta workouts are extremely engaging and interactive, and they instantaneously adjust to your ability, keeping you engaged and improving.
-Pick the machine that fits you best, but you can’t go wrong with either of them.
+On the other hand, the Ergatta workouts are extremely engaging and interactive, and they instantaneously adjust to your ability, keeping you engaged, and helping with your overall workout improvement.
+Regardless of which one fits you best, you can’t go wrong with either of them.

 - 12 fantastic reasons to add jumping jacks to your workout routine

 - 7 mobility exercises to strengthen your joints and increase your range of motion